astronomer/astro-docs/enterprise/next/05_customize-airflow/06_integrate-iam.md

 ### Step 1: Create an IAM OIDC identity provider

-1. Retrieve your EKS cluster's OIDC issuer URL with the following AWS CLI commands:
+1. Retrieve your EKS cluster with the following AWS CLI command:

     ```bash
     $ aws eks list-clusters
+    ```

+    The output of this command should look something like this:

+    ```json
     {
         "clusters": [
             "<your-cluster>"